veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 #### Initialization

-The output of {% tex() %} K {% end %}-means largely depends on the choice of starting centroids.
+The output of $K$-means largely depends on the choice of starting centroids.
 The naïve way of doing that is just choosing random points in our vector space, or sampling random points from our observations (i.e. taking one of the actual pixels at random).
 These initialization methods are suboptimal, though, and tend to be inconsistent.
 We can rely on the [K-means++][kmeanspp] algorithm for a reliable initial guess.
-It works by choosing a (possibly random) pixel value as our first centroid and then, for each of the other {% tex() %} 1..
-K {% end %} centroids, we choose the pixel which has the maximum distance from its closest centroid.
+It works by choosing a (possibly random) pixel value as our first centroid and then, for each of the other $1..K$ centroids, we choose the pixel which has the maximum distance from its closest centroid.
 It's kind of a mouthful, I know.

 In our implementation, we take the center pixel as first centroid, because we assume it's going to have a color we're interested in, and then we go from